Lloyds first quarter profit jumps as CEO Horta-Osorio heads for exit

 The bank’s profits were boosted by the release of 459 million pounds that had been set aside for expected bad loans.
 It had been expected to book more charges to cover soured debts.

-Horta-Osório is leaving Lloyds after a decade in the role to become Chairman of crisis-hit Swiss bank Credit Suisse (CSGN.S), with his appointment expected to be confirmed at an investor meeting on Friday.
+Horta-Osório is leaving Lloyds after a decade in the role to become Chairman of crisis-hit Swiss bank Credit Suisse, with his appointment expected to be confirmed at an investor meeting on Friday.
 HSBC executive Charlie Nunn is set to join Lloyds as CEO in August.

-HSBC (HSBA.L) kicked off British bank quarterly earnings on Tuesday by also posting better than forecast profits after a similar release of bad loan provisions. read more
+HSBC kicked off British bank quarterly earnings on Tuesday by also posting better than forecast profits after a similar release of bad loan provisions.

 Like HSBC, Lloyds said the economic outlook in Britain now looked better than it had initially feared, leading to the provisions release and improved guidance for the year.